 - Cinnamon Banana Bars with Cinnamon Cream Cheese Frosting

-What are the best banana bread add ins?
+What is the best banana bread add-ins?

 - Chocolate Chips

 - Dried fruit

 - Chopped Nuts

 I happen to love the addition of coconut, some of my boys won’t touch any food that contains coconut even though they’ve never tried it!
 There’s an easy fix to this problem.
 Pour half of the batter to one bread pan.
 Mix coconut into the remaining batter then put it in the pan.
 Problem solved.
 Coconut Banana Bread for me.
 No Coconut Banana Bread for them!